 Jody’s complications began back in 2015 after a routine physical revealed that her kidneys were failing.
 At the time she had no symptoms and didn’t feel sick but further testing revealed that something was seriously wrong.

-“By the time I got home from my appointment, I had several calls from my doctor telling me to get to the hospital as soon as possible,” says Jody.
-“Of course, this was very scary and a bit shocking because I had been working and living every day and then suddenly I was sick.”
+“By the time I got home from my appointment, I had several calls from my doctor's office.
+They were telling me to get to the hospital as soon as possible,” says Jody.
+“Of course, this was very scary and a bit shocking because I had been working and living every day.
+Then suddenly I was sick.”

-With only 12 percent kidney function, Jody started dialysis and was placed on the kidney transplant waiting list.
+With only 12 percent kidney function, Jody started dialysis and doctors placed her on the kidney transplant waiting list.

 The Path to Living Donation

-Living donation was found to be a safe short-term and long-term option for Jody.
-When Wanda heard the news, she decided immediately to be tested as a potential living donor.
+When Wanda heard the news, she decided right away to have testing as a potential living donor.

 “Because I was 69 at the time, I worried they wouldn’t approve someone my age.
 But, I decided to keep going and try anyway,” says Wanda.

 “This was a process for both me and my husband.
-It was one thing for me to do this but it was another thing for him to see his wife do this,” says Wanda.
-“During the final conversation we had before I called Jody to tell her the news, my husband just broke down crying and said that he wanted Jody to live and that he fully supported my decision.”
+It was one thing for me to do this.
+But it was another thing for him to see his wife do this,” says Wanda.
+“During the final conversation we had before I called Jody to tell her the news, my husband just broke down crying.
+He said that he wanted Jody to live and that he fully supported my decision.”